AIForces/AIForces/docs/source/problemsetting.rst

 Any checker logs written to stderr will be saved for internal use.

-Streams log should have the following format.
-Integer numbers represent time moments (ticks):
+Stream logs should have the following format, integer keys represent time moments (ticks):

 .. code-block:: json

    [
       {
          "stdin": {